Guidebolt/knowledge/docs/flow/software-design-guide.md

-# Software Design Standard
+# Software Design Guide

-REV: 2020-09-05
+REV: 2020-10-25

-Official Guidebolt Software-Design Standard
+Official Guidebolt Software-Design Guide

-## Main Programming Languages
+## Basics

+We have different types of software:

+* Embedded
+* General-Purpose
+*

+We like these programming languages:

 * Python
 * PHP
 * C
 * C++

-Python, general scripting

-PHP, web development

-C, small/portable low-level programs, linux development, MCU firmware

-C++, complex/high-performance low-level programs
+Python is good for general-purpose scripting and abstract programming.

+PHP is good for fast-deploy web-development.
+We like the LEMP stack (linux, nginx, mysql, php).

+C is good for embedded programming and simpler general-purpose programs.

+C++ is good for more complex general-purpose programs with performance optimization.

 ## External Standards